orenStern2/JupyterNotebooksSeachEngine/README.md

 # Jupyter Notebook SeachEngine

 During my machine learning studies, I used jupyter notebooks quite a bit and over time,large quantities of notebooks began to accumulate.
-As the number of notebooks increased, I began to realize that it is an impossible manual task to locate study material from notebooks.
+As the number of notebooks increased, I began to realize that it is an impossible manually task to locate study material from notebooks.
 Therefor i decided to write this script.

 * the script is intended to run from notebook.